-The Federal Demonstration Partnership is a cooperative initiative among 10 federal agencies and 119 institutional recipients of federal funds for Phase V. Our Chair and Vice-Chair are Dr. Susan Sedwick from the University of Texas at Austin and Dr. Sandra Schneider from the University of South Florida.
-The FDP is a program sponsored by the Government, University, Industry Research Roundtable of the National Academies.
+The Federal Demonstration Partnership is a cooperative initiative among 10 federal agencies and 155 institutional recipients of federal funds for Phase VI.
+Our Chair and Vice-Chair are Cynthia Hope from the University of Alabama and Dr. Sandra Schneider from the University of South Florida.
+The FDP is a program convened by the Government-University-Industry Research Roundtable of the National Academies.
 Its purpose is to reduce the administrative burdens associated with research grants and contracts.
-The interaction between FDP’s 300 or so university and federal representatives takes place in FDP’s 3 annual meetings and, more extensively, in the many collaborative working groups and task forces that meet often by conference calls in order to develop specific work products.
+The interaction between FDP’s 450 or so university and federal representatives takes place in FDP’s 3 annual meetings and, more extensively, in the many collaborative working groups and task forces that meet often by conference calls in order to develop specific work products.

 The Government-University-Industry Research Roundtable (GUIRR) provides a platform for leaders in science and technology from government, academia, and business to discuss and take action on scientific matters of national importance.
 These include issues facing partnerships between government, universities, and industry, the academic research enterprise, training of the scientific workforce, the effects of globalization on U.S. research, and others.
 More about GUIRR...

 Hearings convened by the Government-University-Industry Research Roundtable (GUIRR) on “Reducing Bureaucratic Accretion” in government and university sponsored research systems.